Dates and Deadlines

 Keynote Speaker: NASA Planetary Protection Engineer, Dr. Moogega Cooper sponsored by BWXT

 Dr. Cooper is a trailblazing engineer of the famed Mars Rover ‘Perseverance’ Mission for NASA’s Jet Propulsion Laboratory.
-Please join us for a reception with refreshments before the program at 6:45 pm, with meet & greet opportunities.
+Please join us for a reception with refreshments after the program around 8:30 pm, with meet & greet opportunities.
 To learn more about this year’s Keynote Speaker, see the Keynote Speaker Details.

 - Audience: This event is open to the public.